Distributionally Robust Deep Learning using Hardness Weighted Sampling: Experiments

-Results for $\de \in \{10, 100, 1000\}$ with and without importance sampling can be found in Appendix Table~\ref{tab:models_all_results}.
-The tendency described previously still holds true for $\de$ equal to $10$ or $100$ with or without importance sampling.
-However, when $\de$ becomes too large ($\de=1000$) a decrease of the mean and median Dice score for all regions is observed compared to ERM.
-For all values of $\de$ the use of importance sampling, as described in steps 6-8 of \Algref{alg:1}, improves the interquartile range of the Dice score.
+When $\de$ becomes too large ($\de=1000$) a decrease of the mean and median Dice score for all regions is observed as compared to ERM.
+In this case, DRO tends towards the maximization of the worst-case example only which appears to be unstable using our \Algref{alg:1}.
+For all values of $\de$ the use of importance sampling, as described in steps 6-8 of \Algref{alg:1}, improves the IQR of the Dice scores for the enhancing tumor and the tumor core.
+We therefore recommend to use \Algref{alg:1} with importance sampling.